Alexander Nybo: Fredericia

 On 6 June 2017, Nybo signed a two-year deal with Danish 1st Division club FC Fredericia, to replace Thomas Mikkelsen.
 Nybo quickly became the first choice in Fredericia, where he made 35 appearances in all tournaments in his first season at the club, despite the fact that he was injured for a few months when, from November 2017 until March 2018, he sat out with an injury in the hip flexor.

 Nybo started the 2018–19 season again as the first choice and in October 2018, he signed a new contract with Fredericia until June 2021.
 He made 34 appearances throughout the 2018–19 season and 32 appearances in the following 2019–20 season.

 After sitting heavily on the goalkeeper-position in Fredericia for the last three seasons, loan-player Elías Rafn Ólafsson started the 2020–21 season as the first choice.
 Nybo got the chance again in three league games in October 2021, when Ólafsson was out with COVID-19.
 Despite making only seven appearances in the 2020–21 season, he signed a new one-year contract extension in May 2021.

 Return to Randers

 On 22 January 2022 Randers FC confirmed, that Nybo had returned to the club on a deal until the end of 2024.
-In addition to being part of the player squad, Nybo would also serve as goalkeeping coach for the youth teams.
+In addition to being part of the player squad, Nybo would also serve as a goalkeeping coach for the youth teams.

+On January 9, 2024, Randers confirmed that 28-year-old Nybo had decided to pull the plug and end his professional career with immediate effect.